WilliamStam/react-form-thing/README.md

 ----

 Each src/items/* defines a item type. that has 2 components.
-1 for "render" which will be the normal fill the form in now. and the other is settings that will be in the admin part
+1 for "render" which will be the normal fill the form in now. and the other is settings that will be in the admin part.

+they both pretty much do the same thing.. they fill in values onto the config just with different keys basically.